eymeter/lumot/readme.md

 <h2>Setupping the bot</h2>
 After that, prepare your environment and put your token to config.json.
 If you are using a platform like replit without any subscriptions which has your project public, then put it in an .env file!
 Then just run main.py, your bot is ready!

+<h2>Customization</h2>
+Reminder - You have to be the owner of the server to do this.
+After setupping your bot, use /edit command to give your bot a name.
+To make your staff members be able to edit the bot, use /addstaff command to add staff role names.
+Use /delstaff if you did something wrong.
+Now, after setupping, just write something like "im good", and it will reply with your customized messages!